zalo/zalo.github.io/_posts/2020-1-18-ellipsoids.md

 ellipsoid.scale = Vec3(minorAxis, minorAxis, majorAxis );
 ```

-#### Foci
+#### Foci Mirrors

 The Foci of Ellipsoids possess a very useful property:

 All rays that pass through one focus will always pass through the other focus when reflected from the internal surface of the ellipsoid.

-<script type="text/javascript" src="../../assets/js/Ellipsoids/EllipsoidRaytracer.js" inverted="enabled" projector="enabled" orbit="enabled"></script>
+<script type="text/javascript" src="../../assets/js/Ellipsoids/EllipsoidRaytracer.js" inverted="enabled" projector="enabled" projectorFoV=165 orbit="enabled"></script>

 In addition, the path length of each of these rays will be the same.

-#### Optics
+#### Chaining Ellipsoidal Mirrors

-These properties make ellipsoids ideal for a number of tasks in Optics that require reflecting light from one point to another.
+One may even chain ellipsoids together by their their foci to reflect light through an arbitrary path.

+<script type="text/javascript" src="../../assets/js/Ellipsoids/EllipsoidRaytracer.js" config=1 inverted="enabled" projector="enabled" projectorFoV=120 orbit="enabled"></script>

+It is also possible to switch some of the ellipsoidal reflectors to convex surfaces, as long as there is a concave reflector afterward to collect the rays again.

+<script type="text/javascript" src="../../assets/js/Ellipsoids/EllipsoidRaytracer.js" config=2 inverted="enabled" projector="enabled" projectorFoV=120 orbit="enabled"></script>

+This configuration is a special case of an optical system called an "Offner Relay".
+Convex mirrors inserted into the optical path tend to reverse the aberrations caused by the convex mirrors (and visa-versa).